jannovergara/jannovergara.me/src/pages/articles/2017-03-29---how-to-create-merge-and-delete-a-branch-in-github/index.md

 category: "Software tools"
 tags:
   - "Git"
-description: "There will always be an instance that a developer will need to create a different version of an app either with additional features or with a functionality that he wants to test.
+description: "There will always be an time that the developer will need to create a different version of an application either with additional features or with a test functionality.
 Creating a branch from the master branch will help organize the development process."
 ---
 For example from an existing _master_ branch of a _calculator_ application, a developer wants to add new features that will improve the existing functionality.
 He needs to create a branch from _master_ and implement all the new functionality into that branch, then eventually merging all those modifications back to the _master_ branch.

-First clone the _master_,
+First, clone the _master_.
 ```sh
 $ git clone https://www.github.io/jannovergara/calculator.git
 $ cd calculator